H. B. 2661

 persons, operating office machines, keeping records and handling

 routine correspondence.
-There is nothing implied herein that
+There is nothing implied herein that would prevent

 such the employees from holding or being elevated

 to a higher classification.

 "Secretary III" means personnel assigned to the county board